TadasRimkevicius/naive-bayesian-classifier/README.md

 		There is no way to train the model from multiple files.
 All training is done from the single training file.

 	CLASSIFYING
-		Prerequisites: Must have trained the model beforehand
+		Prerequisites: Must have a trained model beforehand

 		After training the model, it is possible to classify a series of test data.
 The format of the pre-classified file follows the same format as the training file in the section before,